 Rdg 625 Integrated Literacy Instruction, B-6 (3)

 Theory and practice of integrated literacy instruction.
-Topics include: historical perspectives on integrated language arts, and between language arts, different kinds of integration (within language arts, between language arts and subject areas, within and across grade levels, etc.) developing integrated units of instruction, teaching skills within themes, and assessing children's literacy programs.
+Topics include: historical perspectives on integrated language arts, different kinds of integration (within language arts, between language arts and subject areas, within and across grade levels, etc.) developing integrated units of instruction, teaching skills within themes, and assessing children's literacy progress.

 Rdg 630 (Tap 630) The Development of Literate Thought: Social and Historical Roots (3)

 General foundation for understanding the conceptions, uses and changing demands of literacy as they interact with conditions within society and schools.
 Exploration of the uses of literacy within the home and community in terms of their contribution to the academic context that an individual encounters as well as the perceptions and learnings that ensue.

 Rdg 632 (Tap 632) Sociolinguistic Perspectives on Literacy (3)

 Critical examination of social and linguistic perspectives on literacy.
 Relation among schooling, literacy, and forms of social and cultural life.
 Focuses on the sources of sociocultural and linguistic diversity, its relation to the origins and development of schooling, and the implications of such diversity for contemporary literacy instruction and evaluation.

 Rdg 633 (Tap 633) Cultural Diversity in Education (3)

 An exploration of culture in formal and informal educational settings.
 An introduction to perspectives on race, ethnicity and cultural diversity as related to teaching and learning.

 This course focuses on how popular culture and visual media have changed how we think about English language arts.
 One component of the course focuses on major theories of popular culture and visual media.
 Another component involves exploring how popular culture and visual media can be integrated into classroom practice.